 We do not, as British Citizens, currently need a visa and we can stay up to 90 days in Costa Rica.
 We always check with the UK Foreign and Commonwealth Office.
 Do you need a visa to travel to Costa Rica?
 Here are some key links for your entry requirements for Costa Rica.

 - Canada Entry Requirements for Costa Rica– no visa needed, a 90-day stay allowed

 - USA Entry Requirements for Costa Rica– no visa, 90 days stay allowed

 - UK Entry Requirements for Costa Rica– no visa, 90 days stay allowed

 - Australia Entry Requirements for Costa Rica– no visa, 90 days stay allowed

 - New Zealand Entry Requirements for Costa Rica– no visa needed, 90 days stay allowed

 Sign Up for Foreign Travel Advice for Costa Rica

-Regardless of your country of residence, your government provides advice for your foreign travel.
+Regardless of your country of residence, your government provides Costa Rica travel advice for your trip.
 Here in the UK, this is the FCO, the Foreign and Commonwealth Office.
 We recommend that you sign up to be notified if this advice changes.
 Your government department responsible for citizens travelling in that country will update you automatically by email.
 You can find the links in the section above.